mostroverkhov/r2/readme.md

 ### Performance

-Check [RPC-Thunderdome](https://github.com/mostroverkhov/rpc-thunderdome) project to roughly estimate relative performance of RSocket R2, RSocket Proteus, Grpc & Ratpack
+Check [RPC-Thunderdome](https://github.com/mostroverkhov/rpc-thunderdome) project to roughly estimate relative performance of RSocket R2, RSocket Proteus, GRPC & Ratpack

 ### Examples

-Runnable example with Java/Reactor client and server is available [here](https://github.com/mostroverkhov/r2/blob/master/reactor-java/src/test/java/com/github/mostroverkhov/r2/java/JavaClientServerExample.java), example of client for rxJava/kotlin is [here](https://github.com/mostroverkhov/r2/blob/master/rxjava-kotlin/src/test/java/com/github/mostroverkhov/r2/android/AndroidClientExample.kt)
+Runnable example with Reactor/Java client and server is available [here](https://github.com/mostroverkhov/r2/blob/master/reactor-java/src/test/java/com/github/mostroverkhov/r2/java/JavaClientServerExample.java), example of client for RxJava2/Kotlin is [here](https://github.com/mostroverkhov/r2/blob/master/rxjava-kotlin/src/test/java/com/github/mostroverkhov/r2/android/AndroidClientExample.kt)

 ### LICENSE

-Copyright 2017 Maksym Ostroverkhov
+Copyright 2018 Maksym Ostroverkhov

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at